 Travel just north of the Gulch to find three eateries by famed celebrity chef Maneet Chauhan.
 This one, bearing her name, marries a traditional approach to Indian dishes with an appreciation for Southern ingredients.
 Before diving into the desi fare section, make a pit stop at the appetizers for gol guppa shots.
 The Mockingbird and Tánsuŏ are Chauhan’s sister restaurants in the neighborhood.

 Setting the standard for quality sushi in the city, Virago has held court on McGavock Street for nearly 20 years.
-Even in its new digs just steps away from the original restaurant, the stylish joint continues to uphold its longstanding reputation.
-Expanded offerings include a late-night menu and a handful of new rolls.
+Even in its newer digs just steps away from the original restaurant, the stylish joint continues to uphold its longstanding reputation.
+The pork belly bao and crunch truffle roll with panko shrimp, cream cheese, truffle mayo, and unagi are favorites.

 Also featured in: